OpenFreeEnergy/gufe/docs/concepts/included_models.rst

 ``ComponentMapping``
 --------------------

-A :class:`.ComponentMapping` expresses that two :class:`.Component`\s are related to each other via some kind of mapping.
+A :class:`.ComponentMapping` expresses that two :ref:`Components <component>` are related to each other via some kind of mapping.

 A ``ComponentMapping`` is the most minimal extensible point for relating two ``Component``\s to each other, as it does not *require* that the any details of the relationship are defined as a mapping.